 IT channel partners feel the immediate effects of any IT trend change in market forces or business operations and have to adjust their channel strategy.
 In the last five years, a lot has changed in IT, including the advent of cloud computing, the massive adoption of virtualization and mobile computing platforms.
-This shift brings opportunities to the channel, including an increase in demand for
+This shift brings opportunities to the channel, including an increase in demand for wireless services, cloud-based storage, desktop virtualization infrastructure, mobile device management and more, with each new trend using new infrastructure and software.

 To get an idea of how the IT environment is changing at small and medium-sized businesses and what shifts in IT channel strategy these changes require, we talked to Tim Howard, chief technology officer at RMON Networks Inc., an IT solutions provider in Kingston, N.H.